Sonictherocketman/Open-Microblog/README.markdown

 ================================================================
 **Overview**
-- What is this
+- What is the problem?
-- What is it used for?
+- What does Open Microblog do to solve it?
 - Why not just use RSS?
 It's already there...
 - How does it work?
 - Why doesn't it have a cool name?